Get your festival packing list right, and trust me, your whole festival experience will be vastly improved.

 18. Bunting – bunting is a great idea for identifying your camp from all the rest that look exactly the same.
 Or you could get a flag, or something to stick in the ground.
 At Glastonbury in 2017 I was about three seconds away from going in the wrong tent at 5am, until my friend just happened to walk past and see my struggle with the zip.

-19. Foot pump – not gonna get that inflatable bed up without a foot pump!
+19. Foot pump – add this to your festival packing list as you’re not gonna get that inflatable bed up without a foot pump!

 20. Carabiner – carabiners are very useful for hanging torches for easy access, and you never know what else.
 Take one or two along with you.